 I’ve changed the way I make this over the years and finally I think I have it just the way I like it.
 Sometimes it just tastes better than other times and I have no idea why.
-My mother makes her stuffing a little differently than my sister.
-I’m somewhere in between their versions.
 I prefer the traditional type with bread and herbs and not much else.
-I cook mine in the bird, some people don’t.
-I’ve tried making extra in a crock pot or stove top, but it’s never any good.
-My rule is you can never have too much stuffing.
-Unfortunately there never seems to be enough room in a turkey or chicken for the amount you want.
-Fortunately for us, Mr. H’s kids don’t eat stuffing!
-So there was enough for us and leftovers.
+Cooking the stuffing in the bird is my preference, otherwise it isn’t stuffing is it?
+I’ve tried making extra in a crock pot or baked in the oven, but it doesn’t always work out.

-Now chop the onion, celery and red pepper and sauté in butter.
-It’s a lot but you need to add moisture to the bread.
-Once they are soft add salt and pepper, table cream or milk, dried chicken stock and liquid chicken stock.
+Start by chopping some onion, celery and sweet pepper and sauté in butter.
+It doesn’t matter what colour of peppers you choose.
+I like to use red and green at Christmas.
+It’s a lot of butter but it’s a great way to add moisture and flavour to the bread cubes.
+Once they’re softening and the onion is slightly golden add salt and pepper, table cream or milk, dried chicken stock and liquid chicken stock.
 Let simmer for a few minutes then add dried thyme and sage.
 Stir and pour over the dried bread cubes.
 Chop fresh parsley, sage and thyme and add to the stuffing mixture.
 I like the combination of dried and fresh herbs.

-Try to get the legs as close together and skin pulled down over the stuffing.
+Try to get the legs as close together as you can and skin pulled down over the stuffing.
 If you have some extra skin from the neck area, you can cut it off and place it over the opening.
 It helps keep the stuffing moist.
-And nothing like a little butter smeared over the bird too!

 Remove the stuffing soon after taking the turkey out of the oven and cover to keep warm until serving.